umsi/Online-Study-Game/README.md

 ## Deployment

 The application is configured to be deployed to an Elastic Beanstalk environment in AWS.
 This readme assumes that the EB environment is already set up.
 The environment should have a Postgres database instance connected to it.
+Database configuration can be managed via the Elastic Beanstalk console.

 Assuming such an environment exists, the application can be deployed by running:
 ```